+ Trek the full route from Chamonix to Zermatt

 About us - more about what makes us tick

 If you join us as a private group instead of joining our scheduled treks, then we can adjust your Haute Route in various ways.

 + Add Hotel Weisshorn as a high alternative to Zinal

-+ Stay in Grachen as a detour or an extra day
++ Stay in Grachen as an extra day

 + Favour auberges or huts or up the comfort with our best hotels